 - Connection, cords and power supply - The projector will need to be plugged in, and unless it’s a smart device with its own internet connectivity, it will also need to connect to a streaming device.
 Factor these needs into your setup placement and costing.

-Home theater sound - surround sound and more
+Home theater audio and surround sound

 A crystal clear picture on as big a screen as possible is key to a great home theater experience.
 But what about the auditory component that really makes movies feel like movies - with helicopters that sound like they're flying overhead, or a faint rustling in the bushes that feel like there's somebody (or something) sneaking up behind you?